tomoslau/tomoslau.github.io/_posts/2019-07-14-gogovan-courier.md

 permalink: /gogo-delivery-courier-activation/
 ---

-Nine months into launching GOGO Delivery (a crowd-sourced delivery service), the demand grew to a point where the supply couldn't keep up.
+Nine months into launching GOGO Delivery (a crowd-sourced delivery service), the demand grew to a point where the supply couldn’t keep up.
 Couriers were scrolling through a long list of orders to find orders to take.
 Response time increased and completion rate dropped.
 To improve this, our team pivoted our objective to improve courier activation.

 ## My role

-I led the design for courier experience and worked closely with the Operations team to understand courier behavior.
+I led the design for courier experience.
+I worked closely with our PM, FE and BE enginers, Data Analyst, and cross-functional team (Operations, Customer Service, Marketing) throughout the design process.

 ## Research

 Through user interviews and focus groups, we found that couriers had **difficulty in finding relevant orders**.
 A few months earlier, when there was less demand, there were only around twenty pending orders that couriers can pick from at a given time.
 Now, there's over a hundred.

 We learned that couriers select orders based on distance from pick up location, drop off location and earnings.
 To empathize with our couriers, our team went out and delivered packages.
 This enabled further learnings such as order bundling planning to maximize travel efficiency and earnings, and package size and weight considerations.

+## Metrics

+0.4 daily orders per registered courier

+42 minutes average response time

 ## Design sprint